Stock market today: Asian shares sink as jitters over Chinese markets prompt heavy selling

-BANGKOK (AP) — Shares fell Tuesday in Asia, with Hong Kong’s benchmark down nearly 2%, as jitters over Chinese markets dimmed confidence across the region.
+BANGKOK (AP) — Shares fell Tuesday in Europe and Asia, with Hong Kong’s benchmark down more than 2% as jitters over China’s outlook cast a shadow over regional markets.

 The question of when and how the BOJ might extricate itself from more than a decade's worth of extreme monetary easing that has kept its benchmark rate at minus 0.1% has hung over the market for months.
 Speculation over its game plan for changing it strategy has flared especially after the Federal Reserve and other central banks hiked rates sharply to help snuff out inflation that soared as economies recovered from the shocks of the pandemic.